briankeane/simpleNodeServerCourse/01-Intro.md

 sayName();
 ```

-Now when you type `node sayName` it will:
+Now when you type `node example.js` it will:
   1. print statement 1
   2. print statement 2.
   3. load the function into the var sayName